solnic/drops_inflector/README.md

 ## Custom Inflectors

-You can create custom inflector modules with specific rules using the `__using__` macro.
+You can create custom inflector modules with specific rules using the `use` macro.
 Custom rules take precedence over default rules:

 ```elixir
 defmodule MyInflector do